Spen Victoria celebrate their stunning 1990 Priestley Cup final win

 1961 46 wickets at 14.20 Division 1

 In 1962 Spen suffered the indignity of having to apply for re-election for the second time in 11 years.
-This was despite the efforts of Watson who recorded the best-ever Bradford League bowling figures in history of 10-11 against Yeadon.
+This was despite the efforts of Watson who recorded the best ever Bradford League bowling figures in history of ten for 11 against Yeadon.
 He ended the season with 70 wickets at 14.13.

-Watson continued to take wickets prolifically with 60 in 1964, 57 in 1965 and 62 in 1966.
+Watson continued to take wickets prolifically with sixty in 1964, fifty-seven in 1965 and sixty-two in 1966.
 In the latter season he was joined at Spen by John Woodford, who was destined to be the club’s most influential player in the next three seasons.

-There was no steady consolidation in the First Division in 1969 when Spen surprisingly challenged for the title missing out to Bingley in second place three points behind.
-An individual award was won that season when G Hodgson took the league wicketeepers Trophy.
+There was no steady consolidation in the First Division in 1969, team pictured below, when Spen surprisingly challenged for the title missing out to Bingley in second place three points behind.
+An individual award was won that season when Geoff Hodgson took the League Wicket Keepers Trophy.

 The seventies were a lack lustre decade at Spen with solid performers A Tickle, J Crowhurst, D Beaumont, D Hirst, A Baxter and A Simpson keeping them afloat until relegation in 1977.